nuuuwan/news_lk3_data/README.md

 ### Colombo Dockyard makes history with three milestones in one day

 *2024-07-02 02:17:08* · [`dailyftlk`](https://www.ft.lk/business/Colombo-Dockyard-makes-history-with-three-milestones-in-one-day/34-763745) · `en`

+Exchanging protocol of delivery during handing over of Misje Rose

+Ceremonial cutting of ribbon during handing over of Misje Rose

 Colombo Dockyard PLC (CDPLC) made history on 28 June by achieving three important milestones in shipbuilding on the same day, in the construction of 5000DWT Eco Bulk Carriers for Misje Eco Bulk AS Norway.